|

 - Lactic acidosis, a potentially life-threatening buildup of lactic acid in the body, is rare but serious side effect that may occur with linezolid due to its mitochondrial toxicity.

-- Potential for drug-drug interactions.
-Linezolid (Zyvox) is a weak MAO inhibitor (nonselective).
+- Potential for drug interactions.
+Linezolid is a weak MAO inhibitor (nonselective).

 Unlabeled uses